avatar42/genSpring/README.md

 ## restrict columns on list page to just these
 Account.list=id,email,role,created

-### normal test values See Sheets2DBTest and Sheet2AppTest for examples of use
+### normal test values See Sheets2DBTest and Sheet2AppTest for examples of use (Note these use table names instead of tab names)
 Sheet1.testCols=5<br>
 Sheet2.testCols=5<br>
 Sheet1.testRows=8<br>